Taxel/songbook-server/README.md

 # Aalex' Songbook Server

-_Note: This project is not done at all in its current form.
-I will also probably forget to list every change I make in here and might get bored and stop working on this._

 This is my personal project which is meant as a complete web application that can download Ultimate-Guitar.com tabs, convert them to the chopro format, convert chopro files to .tex files which can then be compiled to a PDF that, at least in my opinion, looks better than a normal chopro file and is optimized for readability on my 10" tablet.
 It will also be able to connect to a MobileSheetsPro backup stored in Google Drive and upload new files there directly, as well as provide a nice frontend where a user can edit chopro files and library information.